Minwenchong/MobileAcousticNet/README.md

 # MobileAcousticNet
-This repository provides the datasets used by MobileAcousticNet.
+This repository provides the implementation of MobileAcousticNet